 Keep up the dirty talk

 Communication has been the cornerstone for all of your interactions up until this point, whether that’s on the phone, over text, or however else you’ve been chatting.
 That shouldn’t stop now.
 If and when you move things to the bedroom, try and keep up the dirty talk from before.
-Not only will it make sure you’re both on the same page with what’s happening right now, but it also reminds you both of the raunchy conversations from lockdown.
-That formed the basis of your connection and will help to steam things up even more on your physical date.
+Not only will it make sure you’re both on the same page with what’s happening right now, but it also reminds you both of the raunchy conversations from lockdown that formed the basis of your connection.

 Ultimately, moving sex from virtual to physical is rooted in strong communication.
 If you’ve been chatting with someone for a while, you’ve already laid a solid groundwork.
 Think of it like any first date, but you’ve got a head start because you already know each other pretty well.
 It might feel like there’s a lot riding on this one meeting, but keeping these tips in mind will help get you hit the ground running.